DevExpress-Examples/obsolete-hybrid-ui-demo-application-created-using-scaffolding-wizards/Readme.md

 The [WPF Template Gallery](https://docs.devexpress.com/WPF/16495/whats-installed/template-gallery) contains a set of popular application layouts of DevExpress Controls, which you can use in your application.

-The current approach will not be updated in the future.
+The current repository will not be updated in the future.